ogroef/flickrset4joomla/README.md

 ### Flickrset Package: ###

-This Joomla package holds the two Joomla plugins and the componant which eases the installation on Joomla.
+This Joomla package holds the two Joomla plugins and the component which eases the installation on Joomla.

 ### Copyright: ###
 * Copyright (C) 2014 - 2016 Open Source Matters.
 All rights reserved.